awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/cloud-trail-cloud-watch-logs-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/cloud-trail-cloud-watch-logs-enabled.html)

-This AWS control checks whether CloudTrail trails are configured to send logs to CloudWatch Logs\.
+This control checks whether CloudTrail trails are configured to send logs to CloudWatch Logs\.

 It does not check for user permissions to alter logs or log groups\.
 You should create specific CloudWatch rules to alert when CloudTrail logs are altered\.

 This control also does not check for any additional audit log sources other than CloudTrail being sent to a CloudWatch Logs group\.

-### Related PCI DSS Requirements<a name="pcidss-cloudtrail-4-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-cloudtrail-4-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 10\.5\.3: Promptly back up audit trail files to a centralized log server or media that is difficult to alter\.**
 CloudTrail uses Amazon S3 for log file storage and delivery, so log files are stored permanently\.